IBM/dbb/Pipeline/CreateUCDComponentVersion/README.md

 ## Summary

 An important step in the pipeline is to generate a deployable package.
-This sample groovy script
+This sample Groovy script:
-- extracts information about the build outputs from the Dependency Based Build ```BuildReport.json```.
+- Extracts information about the build outputs from the Dependency Based Build (DBB) `BuildReport.json`.
 The script is able to take a single DBB Build report or multiple Build reports to build a cumulative package across multiple incremental builds.
-- generates the UCD shiplist ```shiplist.xml``` file
+- Generates the UrbanCode Deploy (UCD) shiplist `shiplist.xml` file.
-- invokes the ```buztool.sh``` with the approriate configuration to store the binary package in the artifact repository and to register a new UCD component version.
+- Invokes the `buztool.sh` with the appropriate configuration to store the binary package in the artifact repository and to register a new UCD component version.

 ## High-level Processing flow
 **Initialization**